 The company’s liability is limited to the value of shares, and directors are protected from any liability for the company’s debts.
 Pty Ltd companies are the most common companies in Australia and serve as an effective company structure for small to medium-sized companies.

-If you’ve chosen to set up a propriety limited company, you can register it online at the Australian Government Business Registration Service website.
+If you’ve chosen to set up a proprietary limited company, you can register it online at the Australian Government Business Registration Service website.
 Other companies that are registrable on the website are public companies limited by shares or guarantees, public companies with no liability, and special purpose companies.

 According to NSW Fair Trade, the Corporations Law (Corporations Act 2001) governs private firms such as propriety limited companies and imposes stringent responsibilities on board members.
 Compliance with Corporations Law can come at a substantial initial and ongoing administrative cost.
 Because of this, the structure is typically thought to be more appropriate for medium-sized to large firms.